dottjt/reddit_response/README.md

 - Not just toRemove, but I need a filter which nullifies positive case i.e. New to NoFap then don't delete.
 - split up filter, for sure.
+- Target the nofap website, not just reddit.
+Increase your userbase :)

 // Send Final BANNER is not correct, please align with how it's being done in the filters.
 It will show purely if it's middle, but the use has only sent a start, which is wrong.